-The Group's and the Company's financial liabilities comprise trade payables, other payables and amount due to a subsidiary company.
+The Group's and the Company's financial liabilities comprise trade payables, other payables, loans and borrowings and amount due to a subsidiary company.

 Trade payables, other payables and amount due to a subsidiary company are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.